General Grant Guidelines

 - Your organization must be governed by an all-volunteer board of directors that consists of at least five unrelated persons.
 No paid staff member can participate as a voting member of the governing board.
 When this is the case, the organization is generally ineligible for funding from The Cameron Foundation.

 - Your organization’s board includes at least one member who lives and/or works in the Foundation’s service area, or your organization’s governing body includes a local advisory council.
+This can be verified using The Cameron Foundation’s Service Area Address Checker.

 Ineligible Organizations and Purposes